Vasissualiyp/GIZMO-setup/DOCUMENTATION.md

 2. **Directory Preparation**: Creates the `archive`, `output`, and `last_job` directories if they don't already exist.

 3. **Repository Cloning**: Clones the GIZMO repository from Bitbucket into the current directory.
-It has provisions for cloning either a public or a private repository based on comments within the script.
+It has provisions for cloning either a public, private or starforge repository.
+It inquires which repository the user is interested in before cloning.

 4. **Makefile Configuration**: Modifies the `Makefile.systype` file in the newly cloned GIZMO directory.
 It sets the `SYSTYPE` variable based on the identified system (Niagara or Starq).